Skip to main content

 Total: Minimum one hundred twenty (120) semester hours

-Foundational Studies: Twenty-seven (27) semester hours
+Foundational Studies: Twenty-four (27) semester hours

-HUMA 230 l Service Learning and the Humanities
+HUMA 2301 Service Learning and the Humanities

-POSC 130 I Introduction to International Relations
+POSC 1301 Introduction to International Relations

 POSC 2304 Introduction to Political Science